certified%20banner

 Local sharpening, National Sharpening, Mobile Sharpening

-While we sharpen chef’s knives, hairdresser's scissors, and many other professional’s items and tools we also work on more mundane items and we don’t just sharpen them.
-We refurbish items when asked or needed, we also sharpen after repairing many things such as wood chisels and secateurs.
-Older items may need some renovation, and many bring us items from yesteryear that will respond to some TLC.
-Misuse is common, wood chisels used to open paint cans are a favourite, hedge trimmers having inevitable cut hedging wire and pinking shears that no longer “pink” after years of use.
+While we sharpen chef’s knives, hairdresser’s scissors, and other professional tools, we also work on more mundane items.
+We don’t just sharpen them; we refurbish them when asked or needed.
+We also sharpen after repairing many things, like wood chisels and secateurs.
+Older items may need some TLC, and many customers bring us items from the past that will respond to some care.
+Misuse is common; wood chisels used to open paint cans are a favorite, and hedge trimmers have inevitably cut hedging wire.
+Pinking shears that no longer “pink” after years of use are another common problem.

-We do it locally and we do it nationally.
-Having the equipment scissor manufacturers use in their factories for production and on which have received training of its use we are well able to put an edge on the hairdressers scissors so they no longer have to send them to Germany or Japan.
-We use the Swedish Tormek T8, knowing we cannot find a better machine for its many uses, so too with our Sorby ProEdge a machine based on more than a century of production of edged tools.
+We do it locally and nationally by mail and carrier.
+We have the equipment scissor manufacturers use in their factories for production and have received training on how to use it.
+This allows us to put an edge on hairdresser’s scissors so they don’t have to send them to Germany or Japan.
+We use the Swedish Tormek T8, which we believe is the best machine for its many uses.
+We also use the Sorby ProEdge, a machine based on over a century of production of edged tools.

-If you can or if have a need of immediacy then call us to check if we are here and not out of the workshop on some other task.
-So give us a call and we can prioristise your work if we are here in the workshop, you will get a seat and a cup of coffee as a bonus and if we can sharpen what you have while you wait.
+If you can or if you have a need for immediacy, then call us to check if we are here and not out of the workshop on some other task.
+So give us a call, and we can prioritise your work if we are here in the workshop.
+You will get a seat and a cup of coffee as a bonus if we can sharpen what you have while you wait.

-If you have an address within a few miles of Bomere Heath (SY4 3PL) then for a small fee we can collect and return your sharpening.
-We can and do undertake work at up to 15 miles from base for a nominal fee or for free if there is a more than very few items to sharpen.
-Call us to see if we can help in this
+If you live within a few miles of Bomere Heath (SY4 3PL), we can collect and return your sharpening for a small fee.
+We can also do work at up to 15 miles from our base for a nominal fee or for free if there are only a few items to sharpen and you are disabled.
+Give us a call to see if we can help you out!

 If you’re a busy Chef, Publican or Cook with several top quality knives that need a real sharpening that will improve your work rate we will come to you and sharpen these for you on site.